-- (a) A passage cut through the timing side flywheel axle, timing side flywheel and crank pin to lubricate the big-end bearing.
-The splash passes to interior of cylinder, to lubricate the cylinder and piston, and then falls into the crankcase sump, - (b) A passage in crankcase, controlled by ball valve, direct to the cylinder, to assist in cylinder and piston lubrication and then falls into the crankcase sump. - (c) A passage in timing gear case where it "builds up " to a predetermined level to lubricate the timing gears and then overflows into the crankcase sump. - (d) Through a pipe from the front of oil pump housing to the rocker box by which all rocker gear and valve stems are lubricated and then falls through the push rod cover tubes and tappet guides to the timing gear case and, from there, drains into the crankcase sump, as detailed in Para. (c).
+- (a) Passages drilled through the timing side flywheel axle, timing side flywheel and crank pin to lubricate the timing side bearing and the big-end bearing.
+The splash passes to interior of cylinder, to lubricate the cylinder and piston, and then falls into the crankcase sump. - (b) A passage in timing gear case where it "builds up " to a predetermined level to lubricate the timing gears and then overflows into the crankcase sump. - (c) Through a pipe from the front of oil pump housing to the rocker box by which all rocker gear and valve stems are lubricated and then falls through the push rod cover tubes and tappet guides to the timing gear case and, from there, drains into the crankcase sump, as detailed in (b)

-The oil pump extracts oil in the crankcase sump and returns It to oil tank.
-On its way it passes through the felt cartridge filter located in the oil tank.
+The oil pump extracts oil in the crankcase sump and returns it to oil tank.
+On its way it passes the magnetic filter located in the crankcase sump.